demisto/content/Packs/Smokescreen_IllusionBLACK/Integrations/Smokescreen_IllusionBLACK/README.md

 ### illusionblack-is-subdomain-decoy
 ***
-Check if a subdomain is a Threat Intel decoy
+Checks if a subdomain is a Threat Intel decoy.

 ##### Base Command